RepoDynamics/PyPackIT/docs/website/.source_draft/manual/vcs/repo/structure/index.md

 (repo-structure)=
 # Structure

+The directory structure of the repository defines the layout and the overall organization of the project; it is an important factor that can have a significant impact on the development process and maintainability of the project.
+  A well-structured repository should have a clear directory structure, with a logical separation between different components of the project, and a consistent and standardized naming scheme for files and directories.
+  This makes it easier for developers to navigate the repository, locate the relevant files, and understand the overall structure of the project.
+  In addition, GitHub and many other tools and services that are commonly used in the project development process rely on the repository's structure to locate and identify various components of the project.
+  This requires developers to follow a specific directory structure and naming scheme when setting up their repositories, so that these tools can locate the relevant files and directories needed for their operation.
+  Moreover, the repository structure is one of the first things that users notice when visiting the repository, and thus plays a vital role in establishing the project's credibility and professionalism.

 In addition to several files in the root directory,
 |{{ ccc.name }}| recognizes and works with seven main directories